 No doubt about it, fresh Mussels are good food.
 With only 70 calories per 3 ounce serving...1.9 grams of fat, and over 10 grams of protein, they are a lean, mean, feeding machine.
 There are so many ways to prepare and enjoy them, simply steamed, cooked in a wine and garlic broth, beer and chorizo, marinara, or even Wok Smoked!
 Because of their light shells, you get a good bang for your buck as well; mussels yield more meat per pound than do clams.
 But many people are afraid to work with mussels because they aren't sure exactly how to prepare them.
 This article will explain everything you need to know about how to prepare and cook fresh mussels.

 Mussels: Farmed vs Wild

-The first thing you have to determine when buying mussels is: are they wild, or farm raised?
-Each one has to be treated just a bit different.
+The first thing you have to determine when buying mussels is: are they wild, or farm-raised?
+Each one has to be treated just a bit differently.